charleennewland/blog/kaizen_workshop_3.md

 **Complexities and Challenges of RCA**

-While a well-executed Root Cause Analysis can lead to real long-term solutions, there are still some limitations and challenges associated with it.
+While a well-executed RCA can lead to real long-term solutions, there are still some limitations and challenges associated with it.

 An RCA study in healthcare [7] lists several important points to be mindful of:
 - **The Myth of the Single Root Cause:** One common misconception about RCA is the idea that every problem stems from a singular root cause.
 This belief can lead to an overly simplistic view.
 Avoid these by adopting a systems thinking approach and promoting collaborative problem-solving.